On Lagrangian fibrations by Jacobians I: Introduction

-We assume that the family of curves has mild singularities to ensure that the total space of $\mathcal{C}\rightarrow\P^n$ is a smooth manifold of dimension $n+1$; indeed, the mild singularities hypothesis could be replaced by the hypothesis that $\mathcal{C}$ is smooth.
-Denote by $Y$ the image of $\mathcal{C}$ in $X$ under the relative Abel-Jacobi map.
-In~\cite{hurtubise96}, Hurtubise introduced the following construction.
-Assume that the restriction $\sigma|_Y$ of the holomorphic two-form to $Y$ has rank two; then the null directions of $\sigma|_Y$ lead to a rank $n-1$ foliation $F$.
-Moreover, the two-form descends to a non-degenerate two-form on the space of leaves $Q=Y/F$.
-In this way one obtains a holomorphic symplectic surface $Q$ from the integrable system, and the curves in the family $\mathcal{C}$ project down to $Q$.
+Our proof uses a construction of Hurtubise~\cite{hurtubise96}.
+We first show that it suffices to prove the theorem for degree $d=1$ Jacobians, in which case the Abel map gives a canonical embedding $Y\hookrightarrow X$.
+If the restriction $\sigma|_Y$ of the holomorphic symplectic form $\sigma$ to $Y$ has rank two, then the null directions of $\sigma|_Y$ lead to a rank $n-1$ foliation $F$ known as the {\em characteristic foliation\/}.
+Moreover, the two-form $\sigma|_Y$ descends to a non-degenerate two-form on the space of leaves $Q=Y/F$.
+In this way one obtains a holomorphic symplectic surface $Q$ from the Lagrangian fibration.
+The curves in the family $Y/\P^n$ project down to $Q$.

-Hurtubise's argument is local: he starts with family of curves parametrized by a small ball in $\C^n$ (in the analytic topology) and obtains an open subset $Q$ of an algebraic surface.
-The principal difficulty in applying his argument in a global setting is in dealing with the foliation.
+Hurtubise's argument is local: he starts with a family of smooth curves parametrized by a ball in $\C^n$.
+The complex surface $Q$ that he obtains is non-compact, though for genus $n\geq 3$ it admits a projective embedding as an open subset (in the analytic topology) of an algebraic surface.
+The principal difficulty in applying his argument in a global setting is in dealing with the characteristic foliation.
 If we want the space of leaves to be reasonably behaved (for example, Hausdorff) we must first show that the foliation is algebraically integrable, which in particular implies that it has compact leaves.
 The earliest results in this direction were obtained by Miyaoka~\cite{miyaoka87}, and later developed by Bogomolov and McQuillan; we will follow more closely a recent refinement by Kebekus, Sol{\'a} Conde, and Toma~\cite{ksct07}.
 The key idea is that if $Y$ is covered by curves on which $F$ is ample, then by applying Mori's bend-and-break argument one can produce rational curves which must be contained in the leaves of $F$.
 One thereby shows that the leaves are rationally connected, and in particular algebraic.
-This suggests looking for appropriate curves in $Y$; in our case, we can find rational curves and show that they are contained in the leaves of $F$ more directly.
+In our case, we are able to find the required rational curves in $Y$ more directly.